kevinkassimo/catchla/README.md

 ```
 dpkg -i catchla.deb
 ```
 to install the program with all the dependencies.
 The only difference: after installation, you have to manually run `catchla` to start the daemon. `config.json` is still under the `/opt/catchla` directory.
+To remove the package, just do `dpkg -r catchla`.

 ## How to run
 Basic features such as class scan and email notification should be available now.
 Auto enrollment has been implemented but not yet tested.
 Nevertheless, to turn on auto enrollment, set `enroll` in your config to `true`